jadecobra/python_tdd_exercises/source/how_to/make_person.rst

 ----

-This is an exercise in making :ref:`dictionaries` with :ref:`functions`.
+This is an exercise in making :ref:`dictionaries` with :ref:`functions<what is a function?>`.
 I think these are the 2 most important concepts in Python_

 ----